Indefinite Sturm-Liouville operators in polar form: Introduction

+and are proved in~\cite{Kost13} to be equivalent both to the similarity property (Si) and to the validity of the Hardy, Everitt, Littlewood and Polya (HELP) inequality, see~\cite{Ev72}.
+Moreover, in the general case it was proved in~\cite{Kost14} that the $D_\infty$-property together with the $D_0$-property is equivalent to the validity of the so-called Volkmer inequality \cite{Vol}, an indefinite analog of the HELP inequality.

+As another main result of our paper, in Theorem~\ref{prop:Semibound2} we prove that the $D_\infty$-property is necessary and sufficient for $\infty\not\in c_s(A)$ provided that the Weyl functions $m_+$ and $m_-$ satisfy the assumption:

+The equivalence in Theorem~A(\ref{thmA:Riesz-A}) is obtained by combining the characterization of the regularity of the critical point $\infty$ for the operator $A$ from Theorem~\ref{prop:Semibound2} with the Atkinson-Bennewitz asymptotic formula for the Weyl functions $m_+(iy)$ and $m_-(iy)$ proved in~\cite{Atk85} and~\cite{Ben89} and presented in Theorem~\ref{thm:Asym_m2}.

-The questions of similarity of a differential operator to self-adjoint operator and the existence of a Riesz basis consisting of its eigenfunctions arise in problems of numerical computation of eigenvalues.
+The questions of similarity of a differential operator to a self-adjoint operator and the existence of a Riesz basis consisting of its eigenfunctions arise in problems of numerical computation of eigenvalues.
 For example, in \cite[Subsection 4.1.2]{HT} the authors study the differential expression \eqref{eq2ndq69A} with $w(x) = x^3$, $r=1$ and $I = [-1,1]$.
 To construct an efficient and accurate eigensolver for the associated differential operator it was important that the operator is similar to a self-adjoint operator and that its eigenfunctions form a Riesz basis of the Hilbert space $L^2_{|w|}[-1,1]$.
-This offers a potential application of our results in numerical computation of eigenvalues for differential operators with more general coefficients than considered in \cite{HT}.